evangstav/python-memory-mcp-server/CONTRIBUTING.md

    - Integration tests for MCP server functionality
    - Performance tests for operations on large graphs
    - Async tests for I/O operations and concurrency

-4. **Test Configuration**
-   - Configured in pyproject.toml under [tool.pytest.ini_options]
-   - Uses quiet mode by default (-q)
-   - Shows extra test summary (-ra)
-   - Test discovery in tests/ directory
+   - Semantic search tests for embedding and query analysis

 ### Adding New Features

 1. **New Backend Implementation**
    - Create new class implementing `Backend` interface
-   - Implement all required methods
+   - Implement all required methods including embedding storage
    - Add backend-specific configuration options
    - Create comprehensive tests
    - Update documentation and CLI